NOAA-Omics/noaa-omics-templates/README.md

+# ATTENTION: This branch is legacy code.
+This code was written for Version 1 of the data templates.
+Those templates have since changed, and the scripts are now maintained on the 'main' branch, using Version 2 of the data templates.

 # NOAA Omics Study Data Templates

-This project is actively under development.
 Reach out to bayden.willms@noaa.gov for questions.

 ## Overview of Scripts